Updated Nov. 27, 2018

 “The goal is to be flexible enough to accept that things do not need to be done exactly the same way each year,” said Martin.
 She encourages caregivers to discuss your inventory with the friends and family that are part of your holiday celebration.
 “It is important that other people have an understanding of your caregiving situation, so they can adjust their expectations of what you can do.”

-Whether you have plans to host during the holidays, or travel away from home with your loved one, here a few things to consider to make it easier for both of you:
+Whether you have plans to host during the holidays, or travel away from home with your loved one, here five things to consider to make it easier for both of you:

 - Appoint another family member or friend to periodically check in with your loved one to make sure they are doing okay and are comfortable.